 Your gas supply might be turned off.
 It’s also possible that there’s something in the line that’s preventing the gas from flowing through it.
 A trained professional should be able to figure out the cause of the problem.

 During the heating process, water that forms is known as “condensate.”
 In newer, highly-efficient furnaces, there’s a line that draws condensate out of the furnace.
+You may also see your furnace leaking water.

 This line can become clogged for a variety of reasons.
 When that happens, the furnace stops blowing hot air.